Amendments to the Children and Community Services Act 2004

 - strengthening shared responsibility across government for responding to the needs of children in care and care leavers.

-Following a review of the Children and Community Services Act 2004 in 2012, a suite of amendments will come into operation from 1 January 2016.
+Following a review of the Children and Community Services Act 2004 in 2012, a suite of amendments came into operation from 1 January 2016.
 Amendments are outlined in the resources below:

 Summary of amendments as at 1 January 2016